adityaraj5200/Spring-interview-QAs/Spring Questions.md

 ```

-## Q.17: How to create custom exception handling?
+## Q.19: How to create custom exception handling?
-**Answer:**   To create custom exception handling in Spring using `@ControllerAdvice`, follow these steps:
+  To create custom exception handling in Spring using `@ControllerAdvice`, follow these steps:

 1. Create an exception handling class that extends `ResponseEntityExceptionHandler`: